Learner1729/pid-controller/readme.md

 >Note: The below materials were taken from a pdf file of PID turning process downloaded from this [website](https://controlstation.com/).
 We discussed few more test cases after completing part 2, to improve upon current implementation.
 There are a variety of tests that are commonly performed in industry.
 They include the Step Test, Pulse Test, Doublet Test, and Pseudo-Random Binary Sequence (PRBS).
-1. **Step or Convergence Test**: In step test a Controller Output is “stepped” from one constant value to another.
+1. **Step or Convergence Test**(Implemented): In step test a Controller Output is “stepped” from one constant value to another.
 It's used to check that the measured variable is steping up from one steady state to new steady state.
 We can implement to check the convergence of the controller to a new velocity in a particular duration.
 2. **Pulse test**: Two step test performed in a rapid succession denotes pulse test.
 3. **Doublet Test**: Two pulse tests performed in rapid succession and in opposite directions.
 The second pulse is implemented when a clear response is achieved in first pulse.